“The Lord appeared to him [Abraham] by the terebinths of Mamre; he was sitting at the entrance of the tent as the day grew hot” (Genesis 18:1).

 One story from the midrash (Jewish storytelling traditions) suggests that Abraham was not only physically aggrieved by his circumcision but also experiencing emotional turmoil over the thought that the sign of the covenant might lead to his isolation.
 “Now that I am circumcised, perhaps [travellers] will no longer visit me?”
 [Genesis Rabbah 48,9].
 To this, God offers reassurance through a divine visitation!

-As much as these imaginative interpretations make us smile, they also massage our minds and refresh our spirit.
+As much as these imaginative interpretations make us smile, they also stimulate our minds and refresh our spirit with penetrating insight and wisdom.
 We might ask: Has God ever ‘appeared’ to me when I was physically/emotionally/spiritually vulnerable?
-How might Rashi’s interpretation of Gen.18:1 enrich the way I live my life? •
+How might Rashi’s interpretation of Genesis 18:1 enrich the way I live my life? •